housenli/MDE/README.md

 - Frick, K., Marnitz, P., & Munk, A. (2013).
 Statistical multiresolution estimation for variational imaging: with an application in Poisson-biophotonics.
 Journal of Mathematical Imaging and Vision, [46(3), 370-387](https://link.springer.com/article/10.1007/s10851-012-0368-5).
 - Frick, K., Marnitz, P., & Munk, A. (2012).
 Statistical multiresolution Dantzig estimation in imaging: Fundamental concepts and algorithmic framework.
 Electronic Journal of Statistics, [6, 231-268](https://projecteuclid.org/euclid.aihp/1524643240).

-The implementation works exclusively for 2D case, and utilizes the [Chambolle-Pock algorithm](https://link.springer.com/article/10.1007/s10851-010-0251-1).
+The implementation works exclusively for 2D grayscale images, and utilizes the [Chambolle-Pock algorithm](https://link.springer.com/article/10.1007/s10851-010-0251-1).
 For more details, please see

 \[1\] del Alamo, M., Li, H., Munk, A., & Werner, F. (2020+).
 Variational multiscale nonparametric regression: Algorithms.
 In submission.